neilgogogo/digital_musicology/README.md

 ○ Which musically relevant concepts do you use or study?

-1) We’ll start from notes and analyze some statistics criterions for music in both periods.
-For example, we assume that pitches should be the most different material after the deafness because of human perception.
+1)We’ll start from notes and analyze some other statistics criterions for music.
+In these three periods, we’ll compare the frequencies of different notes to find out the notes that were used most and used least, analyzing if the distribution of notes over periods changed a lot.
+Besides, we assume that pitches should be the most different material after Bethoveen’s deafness because of human perception.
+Quantitative analysis for pitch classes should also be a significant indicator for the Bethoveen’s style among these periods.

+2)Chord distribution.
+We plan to regard notes in different octaves as the same note to reduce the scale of chord amount.
+In this way, some chords can be used very rarely, while some can be far more frequently used than others.
+We are going to figure out whether there are high density regions in the chords distribution.
+If there are, we will dive into different periods and look into the dissonance and consonance of high-frequent chords.

+3)The combinations of chords.
+We expect to analyze the chord progression using n-grams only from the view of pitch-class sets.
+Similarly, to reduce the complexity of this question, we will only focus on high-frequent progressions in 2-grams and 3-grams characterize the styles in different periods.
-2) Note combinations.
-Some notes can be far more frequently used than others, we think Beethoven might borrow some combinations from his previous works to replicate the wanted atmosphere.
+We also think Beethoven might borrow some chords and chord permutations from his previous works to replicate the expected effects.
+That is to say, did he still continuously use new materials or tend to borrow them from previous work?
-3) Chords and the progression of chords.
-We wonder how the chords cooperate with each other and the progressive relationships among multiple chords.

 ○ Which datasets can help you answer your research question?